p Skilllinx - Training and Development

 • Develop participants’ proficiency in using DIgSILENT PowerFactory to perform load flow analysis for evaluating system performance under various operating conditions.

-• Enable participants to apply DIgSILENT PowerFactory for conducting fault and contingency analyses to assess system reliability and stability.
+• Enable participants to apply DIgSILENT PowerFactory for conducting fault and contingency analyses to assess system reliability, security, resilience and stability.

 • Provide hands-on experience in modelling and analysing protection systems within DIgSILENT PowerFactory, with a focus on understanding key protection components and principles.